midonet/midonet/docs/design-overview.md

 Controller, in this case indicating that the DP Flow corresponds to a new Wildcard Flow.

-The final step is to check the pended packets queue to see if any packets with the same match need to be executed too.
+The final step is to check the pending packets queue to see if any packets with the same match need to be executed too.

 ### Flow Controller